-This first architecture diagram is probably the simplest architecture of all.
-In essence, all software is installed on a single server including the database services.
+This is the simplest architecture; software is installed on a single server including the database services.
 In this set-up there is no resilience in the event of server failure.
 Bear in mind that this is just the back-end, not the front-end website.

 If the single server were to fail then your website would still be up and running due to our disconnected publishing architecture, but your users would not be able to contribute content during the outage.